jinwooro/QSS/README.md

 python3 simulation.py HOHA 10 example.mdl
 ```

-Note: the [configuration options](#simulation-configuration) will be described after presenting the bouncing ball example.
+Note: we will describe [configuration options](#simulation-configuration) after presenting the bouncing ball example.

 Instead of using the all-in-one command, Section [more commands](#more-commands) presents how to separately execute the syntactic conversion and the simulation.
-This can be useful when the user need to run the same simulation again, where repreated syntactic conversion is not required.
+This can be useful when doing the same simulation again, where repreated syntactic conversion is not required.
+Note that the simulation configuration can be changed without the syntactic conversion.

 ## Bouncing Ball Example